ryanmcgary/1mc2/README.md

 This had a spectacular impact - performance increased by about 40%

 Did not try `JRuby` cause:
-  - i'm not aware of any easy to use and portable `JRuby` web-server with streaming support
+  - i'm not aware of any easy to use and widely available `JRuby` web-server with streaming support
   - `JRuby` would for sure consume much more than 15GB of RAM

 Really wanted to have this test also completed on `Rubinius 2.0.0rc1 1.9mode`, but somehow it is always segfaults after ~10,000 connections because of some `libpthread` issues.
 Had no time to investigate this.